Rel1cx/eslint-react/README.md

 1. **TypeScript first**.
 If a behavior can already be enforced by TypeScript built-in checker, it should not be reimplemented in this plugin.
 2. **Formatting independent**.
 Rules should not be concerned with style or formatting.
-3. **Auto-fixable**.
-Rules should be auto-fixable if it is safe and possible, but this is not the goal.
-4. **Sensible defaults**.
+3. **Sensible defaults**.
 Rules should be easy to setup and use with minimal configuration and sensible defaults.

 ## License